Jordan094/Sunderland-Supporters-Quiz/README.md

 ### First Time User Goals

-**As a first-time user, I want to easily navigate the site on different devices, including a desktop computer, a tablet, and a smartphone**
+**As a first-time user, I want to easily navigate the site on different devices, including a desktop computer, a tablet, and a smartphone.**

     - The website has been designed with a simplistic mobile first aproach which scales depending on the device it is being viewed on.
     - All of the game has been designed to work on one single page which is also the home page so they will not need to look for it.
     - There is a footer at the bottom of the page containing external links.

-**As a first-time user, I want to easily play the game on different devices, including a desktop computer, a tablet, and a smartphone**
+**As a first-time user, I want to easily play the game on different devices, including a desktop computer, a tablet, and a smartphone.**

     - The game has been desgined to be played in one single container.
 This eliminated the possibility of accidentally exiting by leaving the website.
     - The main menu is easy to navigate and understand.